ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 Members need to be able to sign up for events.
 Should send a message confirming sign up.
 ### [I] Confirm attendance
-Users need the ability to confirm that a member attended the event
+Super Users need the ability to confirm that a member attended the event
 ### [I] Deny attendance
-Need the ability to deny attendance - for when a user signed up and that did not attend
+Need the ability to deny attendance - for when a member signed up and that did not attend
 ### [I] Not needed attendance
 Need the ability to denote that a member showed up, but was not needed.